A short story about how to create your first Intellij IDEA plugin.

 So I did it, it took couple of weeks.
 IntelliJ’s plugin development documentation is very helpful and contains huge amount of informations.
 Including a lot of examples, how to create tests, even best development practices and publishing guide to Jetbrains Marketplece.

-How it works under the hood
+How it works

 The plugin integrates into IntelliJ at several levels: